toolleeo/cli-apps/README.md

 * [todocheck](https://github.com/preslavmihaylov/todocheck) - Static code analyzer for annotated TODO comments.
 * [Tokei](https://github.com/XAMPPRocky/tokei) - Tokei is a program that displays statistics about your code.
 Tokei will show the number of files, total lines within those files and code, comments, and blanks grouped by language.
 * [umake](https://github.com/mcandre/unmake) - Makefile linter emphasizing portability, targeting the POSIX make standard.
-* [upnup](https://github.com/tomit4/upnup) - A command line utility that generates a LICENSE file in the current working directory.

 ## <a name="prompt"></a>Prompts